Home › Forums › Journal Club Case Discussion Forum › Oct 2018 – Journal Club Case

 – She has never completely resolved her symptoms back to baseline

-– Worsening symptoms even through there doesn’t seem to be any recent traumatic incident or reason for the increased pain (i.e, driving more often, longer work days, increase in activity)
+– Worsening symptoms even through there doesn’t seem to be any recent traumatic incident or reason for the increased pain (i.e, driving more often, longer work days, increase in activity)5) What would you prioritize for the first treatment option?
+Second?
+How would you progress or regress the interventions?

 – 1st: Cervical AROM in non-painful ROM (or minimally painful if non-painful not possible) which will likely be supine